 Let’s take a look at some of the SM7B features and why the streaming community gives it such praise.

 The Shure SM7B is a high-quality microphone that is used by streamers, podcasters, YouTubers, and more.
-There are several features that help it stand out, and I will cover several in this post.
+There are several features that help it stand out, and I will cover each more in-depth in this post.

 These features include the following: